konkolorado/clog/README.md

 # Keep a personal changelog

+A template repo that can be used to maintain a personal changelog.
+Powered by `scriv` and Github Actions.

+## Setup

+1. Clone this repository
+2. [Optional] Install `poetry`
+3. Install `scriv`

+**NOTE** This repo lists `scriv` as a dependency for convenience.
+You can use an externally installed version of `scriv` (from `pipx`, for example) to create new changelog fragments.

+## Usage

-When you want to document an acheivement:
+When you want to document an achievement:

 ```bash
 scriv create